Constraining Reionization with the $z \sim 5-6$ Lyman-$\alpha$ Forest Power Spectrum: the Outlook after Planck: The 1D Flux Power Spectrum at High Redshift

 The two panels of Figure~\ref{fig:ps1dzreion} show the simulated dimensionless 1D flux power spectrum, $kP(k)\slash \pi$, computed at $z=5.0$ and $5.4$ for the models where we changed the $\HI$ reionization history but kept the total heat input constant: EarlyR, MiddleR, LateR, MiddleR-fast and VeryEarlyR (see Table~\ref{tab:sims}).
-The first thing to notice between the two panels is that the overall power level increases with redshift, which reflects the fact that as the average mean flux decreases toward higher $z$, density fluctuations are exponentially amplified \citep[e.g.][]{Viel:2004,PalanqueDelabrouille:2013,Viel:2013a}.
-Notice also that at all redshifts the difference between models for the low-$k$ modes is very small and therefore the use of high-resolution spectra probing to $k\sim 0.1$ $s/km$ is key.\footnote{Detailed studies of the impact of metal absorption features in current state-of-the-art high-resolution spectra have shown that it can increase the 1D flux power spectrum at k$>0.1$ s/km \citep{McDonald:2000,McDonald:2005,Lidz:2010,Viel:2013a}.
-For this reason, this is typically the maximum k considered in high-resolution power spectra studies.} The models separate at high-$k$ because their disparate reionization histories result in different levels of pressure smoothing and thermal broadening (see Fig.~\ref{fig:thermalhistory}), changing the shape of the small-scale (high-$k$) cutoffs in the power spectra.
-The color bands for each model show the variation in the 1D flux power spectrum due to one sigma uncertainty in the mean flux value at the corresponding redshift.
-Notice that currently these errors seems to translate in a $\sim 10\%$ scatter in the 1D flux power spectrum which are smaller than the current error bars on the $z=5.4$ measurements \citep{Viel:2013b}.
+We first note in the two panels that the overall power level increases with redshift, which reflects the fact that as the average mean flux decreases toward higher $z$, density fluctuations are exponentially amplified \citep[e.g.][]{Viel:2004,PalanqueDelabrouille:2013,Viel:2013a}.
+Note also that at all redshifts the difference between models for the low-$k$ modes is very small and therefore the use of high-resolution spectra probing to $k\sim 0.1$ s km$^{-1}$ is key.\footnote{Detailed studies of the impact of metal absorption features in current state-of-the-art high-resolution spectra have shown that it can increase the 1D flux power spectrum at k$>0.1$ s km$^{-1}$ \citep{McDonald:2000,McDonald:2005,Lidz:2010,Viel:2013a}.
+For this reason, this is typically the maximum k considered in high-resolution power spectra studies.} The models separate at high-$k$ because their disparate reionization histories result in different levels of pressure-smoothing and thermal broadening (see Fig.~\ref{fig:thermalhistory}), changing the shape of the small-scale (high-$k$) cutoffs in the power spectra.
+The color bands for each model show the variation in the 1D flux power spectrum due to the one-sigma uncertainty in the mean flux value at the corresponding redshift.
+Note that currently these errors seems to translate into a $\sim 10\%$ scatter in the 1D flux power spectrum, which is smaller than the current error bars on the $z=5.4$ measurements \citep{Viel:2013b}.